 Our Fairplane.co.uk review

-Fairplane also stays with the client every single step of the way, making sure they are informed of their claim status, as well as making the process easier in every way.
+FairPlane also stays with the client every single step of the way, making sure they are informed of their claim status, as well as making the process easier in every way.
 They contact the airline directly and work with them and the law to get the best result possible.
-They have only been in the game a few years, but they have proved that they have the know-how, the resources and the support of others to help clients get the compensation for the delayed flight and cancellation they are owed.
-It may take a little while to get your claim settled, but they will whatever necessary to get it to you, and you will only be charged if you claim is successful.
+They have only been in the game a few years, but they have proved that they have the know-how, the resources, and the support of others to help clients get the compensation for the delayed flight and cancellation they are owed.
+It may take a little while to get your claim settled, but they will do whatever is necessary to get it to you, and you will only be charged if your claim is successful.

 Other things to know about Fairplane.co.uk

 - Fee is calculated based on success and how much claim money the client obtained.
-Fee = £25 Admin Fee + 30% + the Eurpoean VAT or Value Added Tax.
+Admin Fee 30% + the Eurpoean VAT or Value Added Tax.

 - The average compensation time for a successful claim is an average 61 days.
-However it could take up to 10 to 12 weeks for the claim to finish.
+However it could take up to 16 weeks for the claim to finish.